 Financial Fitness For Life

 Financial Fitness For Life (FFFL) is a comprehensive financial literacy resource that includes classroom resources for educators and their students, assessments, and guides for both parents and teachers.
-FFFL is graded banded: K-2, 3-5, 6-8, and 9-12.
+FFFL is grade banded: K-2, 3-5, 6-8, and 9-12.
 The parent guides are available in English and Spanish.
 Teachers using FFFL in their classes have had great success – seeing 30 point increases from pre- to post-test scores.

 FFFL provides the scope and sequence for teachers to integrate personal finance into their existing curriculum, enhancing financial literacy for all K-12 students.